 Then download our Kiln Comparison

 charts.
 The first chart shows you what each kiln model is capable of firing so you can quickly narrow your choices.
 The model comparison chart shows every detail about each kiln laid out in an easy to read grid, right down to the cost per hour to operate and the hidden costs of each model.
-Click on the graphic below to print and save a copy of our Kiln Comparison

 The Kiln Comparison

 charts make it very easy to see which kilns are best for what you will be doing.
 Use the charts to narrow your choices, and then read the quick overview of the models you are interested in below.

 All of the best studio kilns are listed below with detailed information on things you'll want to know before choosing one for your studio.
 The information is an overview of the various models, options, features and drawbacks to each model.
 Click on the kiln name in bold to learn about the specific kiln in depth.Paragon SC (Silver Clay) Kilns

 Designed for the studio artist working in metal clay, enamels and small glass projects.
 This model comes in 3 sizes: the SC1,

 and the SC3

 .
 The difference between each of these models is the interior size, which is called the firebox.
 SC Firebox Sizes

 6" wide x 3" deep x 3.75" high, holds 1 shelf